Exact Bayesian inference for discretely observed Markov Jump Processes using finite rate matrices: Introduction

-To motivate the importance of inference on reaction networks we now present: the Lotka-Volterra predator-prey model, the Schl\"ogel model, which is one of the simplest bistable networks, and a model for an auto-regulatory gene network.
-In all models the state vector consists of the (non-negative) counts of one or more physical, chemical or biological species.
+To motivate the importance of inference on reaction networks we now present: the Lotka-Volterra predator-prey model, the Schl\"ogel model, which is one of the simplest bistable networks, and a simple model of gene auto-regulation in prokaryotes.
 We will perform inference on these reaction networks in our simulation study in Section \ref{sec.numcomp}.

 \begin{example} \textbf{The Lotka-Volterra predator-prey model} \cite[e.g.][]{Boys2008}.
 Two species, predators, $\mathsf{pred}$, and prey, $\mathsf{prey}$, with counts of $X_1$ and $X_2$ respectively evolve and interact through the following three reactions (with associated rates):